MrPicklePinosaur/pinopress/README.md

 ## templates

 templates are html snippets that you can customize. these templates are then pieced together to form the final html page. edit them to your liking. they can be found in the `templates/` directory.
-Here's a brief description of each one:
+Here's a brief description of each one that comes by default:

 template          | description
 ------------------|-----------
-head              | html before body foot              | html after body archivebody       | everything inside body of archive page archiveitem       | rollingbody       | everything inside body of rolling page rollingitem       |
+archivepage       | html used for the archive page archiveitem       | snippet for each list item on archive page rollingpage       | html used for rolling page rollingitem       | snippet for each rolling item feed              | main xml for rss feed feeditem          | xml snippet for each entry in feed articlepage       | html for each article navbar            | sample template for mounts

 ## modules

-these have not been implemented yet, but modules are shellscripts that are called during the build process that can add extra features.
+modules are shellscripts that are called during the build process that can add extra features.

 here are some potential ideas for modules:
 - [ ] syntax highlight for code blocks